 - Ben 10 devoted an episode to the Navajo legend of the Yenaldooshi, as told by one of Max's former teammates.
 The monster in question is indeed real, although it turns out the legend got a lot of things wrong and it was actually an alien.

-- Futurama: the in-universe legends of mutants living under the city and El Chupinebra turn out to be completely true - as does the more common myth of crocodiles in the sewers.
+- Futurama: the in-universe legends of mutants living under the city and El Chupanibre turn out to be completely true — as does the more common myth of alligators in the sewers.